 Head “Far North” to your future

-Just 200 miles south of the Arctic Circle, the University of Alaska Fairbanks immerses students in the splendor of the Far North, both inside and outside the classroom.
+Just 200 miles south of the Arctic Circle, the University of Alaska Fairbanks immerses students in the splendor of the Far North both in and out of the classroom.
 UAF is Alaska’s leading research and teaching university—but with only about 6,000 students and an 11:1 student-faculty ratio, it still feels like a small college.
-UAF is a land-, sea-, and space-grant institution situated in America’s Arctic, UAF offers areas of research in cold-region engineering, arctic landscapes and wildlife, earth sciences, climate change, and much more.
-The University is a leader in research, dedicating over $100 million to research every year.
-UAF’s Geophysical Institute oversees the Poker Flat Research Range, the only university-owned rocket range inthe world.
-Through its location and the pioneering spirit of its faculty, UAF gives students a backstage pass to America’s last great frontier and transforms an educational experience into an adventure.
+UAF is a land-, sea-, and space-grant institution, specializing in practical engineering for extreme environments, arctic landscapes and wildlife, Earth sciences, climate change, and much more.
+As a research leader, UAF dedicates over $100 million a year to research endeavors.

 Learn by doing

-This is our commitment to our students.
 The best engineers and scientists are those who spend the most time in the lab, workshop, and field.
-We take a very hands-on approach and begin teaching our students the design process their first semester.
+We take a hands-on approach and begin teaching the design process in the first semester.
 This prepares students for the professional world and makes learning more fun and rewarding.
-Students utilize the skills and knowledge they have gained in practical ways through student research, fieldwork, and national and international competitions.
-We host diverse experiential learning spaces designed to prepare our students to tackle engineering challenges in the real world.
+Students utilize the skills and knowledge they gain in practical ways through student research, fieldwork, and national and international competitions.

 Small school, strong community